VictoriaKwamboka/Password-Locker/README.md

 This project helps one to:

-1. Signing up a new account or platform.
+1. Sign up a new account or platform.
 2. Allow user to create a preferred password.
 3. Generate random passwords for the user using ASCII codes
 4. Save the log in details for various accounts/platforms.
-5. Delete account details
+5. Delete account details.
 6. View multiple log in details for the user.

 ## Installation / Setup instruction

-#### The application requires the following installed :
+#### The application requires the following dependencies installed :

 * python3 and above
 * pyperclip